ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 While I had helped hire data scientists in the past, 2021 was the first time I was primarily responsible for the role.
 So when I first joined,
-I thought I would have time to ease into the team lead part of the role.
+I thought I would have some time, say, half a year or so, to ease into the team lead part of the role.
-But by day 2, July 21,
-my manager Andrew sent me an MS Teams message saying, "Hey, two positions for you are approved.
+But by day 2, the 21st of July, my manager Andrew sent me an MS Teams message saying, "Hey, two positions for you are approved.
 Merry Christmas!"
 I was both surprised and excited at the time.